2018 New York Mets season: June

 The Mets started the month continuing their losing streak when the Chicago Cubs swept them in four games.
-They snapped their 8–game losing streak by beating their crosstown rivals, the New York Yankees 2–0 in the last game of the three-game Subway Series, handing the Bronx Bombers their first shutout loss of the season.
+They snapped their 8–game losing streak by beating their crosstown rival New York Yankees 2–0 in the last game of the three-game Subway Series, handing the Bronx Bombers their first shutout loss of the season.
 The Mets finished the month 5–21, second to last place in the NL East behind their division rivals, the Miami Marlins, losing the first two games of the series to them.

 July

 The Mets started the month winning the last game of the series with the Miami Marlins by a score of 5–2.
-The team set a franchise record on July 31 for its worst loss ever, suffering a 25–4 defeat against the Washington Nationals.
+The team set a franchise record on July 31 for their worst loss ever, suffering a 25–4 defeat against the Washington Nationals.

 August

 The Mets started the month continuing their loss from last month in a two game set to the Washington Nationals.
 The team also lost two in a row to the Atlanta Braves, however, they snapped their three game losing streak with a 3–0 shutout win in the next game against their rivals.
-A day after trouncing the Baltimore Orioles 16–5, on August 16, the Mets went on another tear and set a franchise record by scoring 24 runs in a win over division rivals Philadelphia Phillies; the final score was 24–4.
+A day after trouncing the Baltimore Orioles 16–5, on August 16, the Mets went on another tear and set a franchise record by scoring 24 runs in a win over the division rival Philadelphia Phillies; the final score was 24–4.
 They went on to win 3 out of 5 games.
-The highlight of the series, the Mets beat the Phillies 8–2 in the second annual Little League Classic at BB&T Ballpark in Williamsport, PA.
+The highlight of the series, the Mets beat the Phillies 8–2 in the second annual Little League Classic at Bowman Field in Williamsport, Pennsylvania.
 The month ended with the Mets losing against the San Francisco Giants 7–0, finishing August with equal wins and losses at 15–15.